spearwolf/shadow-objects/packages/vfx/src/shadow-objects/README.md

 ### VfxDisplay

-the vfx-display represents an offscreen canvas. however, a canvas _context_ is not created.
+the vfx-display represents an offscreen canvas. however, a canvas _drawing context_ is not created.

 these contexts are provided: